A child helps an adult cook in a kitchen, using a frying pan on a wooden countertop.

 3-Ingredient Tuna Casserole

-Kelly R: Boxed mac and cheese hacks are a great way add some variety to the kid-friendly pantry staple.
-This tasty recipe combines boxed mac and cheese (use whatever kind you have on hand) with peas and tuna for an easy spin on tuna casserole.
+Boxed mac and cheese hacks are a great way add some variety to the kid-friendly pantry staple.
+This easy and cheap recipe combines boxed mac and cheese (use whatever kind you have on hand) with peas and tuna for a spin on tuna casserole.
 Or you can get creative and stir in whatever you have available that sounds good!

 Primary photo: Daria Obymaha from Pexels